aanatoly/projects.nvim/README.md

 **Features:**

-- Discover projects from predefined workspaces automatically.
+- Discover projects (git repos) from predefined workspaces.
 - Prioritize open projects and display associated tab numbers.
-- Prioritize recent projects and display up to `recent_max - opened` entries.
+- Prioritize recent projects and display up to `max_recent` entries.
-- Maintain a list of recent projects, up to `recent_max` entries.
 - Default action (`<CR>`) opens a project in a dedicated tab and switches to it.

 ## Installation